eatcodesforlife/intro-to-expressJS/README.md

 FOR MY REFERENCE

-This app created as introduction to express.js w/ Brad Traversy tutorials included in this exercise:
+This app is created as introduction to express.js w/ Brad Traversy tutorials included in this exercise:

 - creating a backend server